 - If your degree that satisfies the minimum educational requirement was obtained from a foreign institution, you must submit an FCE for that degree and any other foreign degrees leading up to it.

 - If you are asserting equivalence (see http://hr.marin.edu/career-opportunities on the Human Resources web site) because your degree does not specifically match the minimum educational requirements as listed and any of your degrees was obtained outside the U.S., you must attach an FCE for your foreign degree(s).

 Responsibilities include: working independently under broad organizational policies with supervision focusing on results to organizational objectives; and supervising the use of funds.
 Significant utilization of resources from other work units is required to perform the job’s functions.
 There is an opportunity to impact the Organization’s services.

-Incumbents perform much of their work in office or office-related settings, which involves minimal lifting or other physical exertion.
-Travel is required to other campuses and off-site facilities, workshops, and conferences.
+Performs much of the work in office or office-related settings which involves minimal lifting or other physical exertion.

-The Director of Institutional Effectiveness is an educational administrative position, in compliance with all applicable sections of the California Education Code.
+The Director of Nursing is an educational administrative position, and in compliance with all applicable sections of the California Education Code, Board of Registered Nursing (RN), and serves as Program Administrator.
 Employees in this classification are members of the California State Teachers’ Retirement System (CalSTRS).
 Educational administrative employees are employed subject to the terms and conditions set forth in the individual’s employment agreement with the District.